An epicurean adventure to: The United Kingdom

 What's to love about this recipe?

-- A British classic with a touch of Spanish flavour.
+- A British classic with a Spanish twist.

 Key ingredient notes and substitutions